tinyworldmap/tiny-world-map/README.md

 ### As a fallback map

-In offline-first web applications, caching a map can prove to be challenging.
-Raster base maps consist of billions of 256x256 tiles, with a combined size of terabytes.
+In offline-first web applications, caching image-based maps at all zoom levels is not possible.
+Raster maps consist of billions of 256x256 tiles, with a combined size of terabytes.

 This repository provides a [service worker](service-worker.js) to make your maps work offline.